goabstract/abstract-sdk/docs/abstract-api.md

 ## Layers

 A layer is a container for designs.
-In Sketch a layer usually represents an artboard however it can also be a non-contained layer floating on the page.
+In Sketch, a layer usually represents an artboard; however, it can also be a non-contained layer floating on the page.

 ### The layer object